 Select your instance type according to the following dependencies – based on your instance type selection, the installer displays the error or success information in the UI.

-The CloudCenter Suite setup requires 3 primary servers.
+The CloudCenter Suite setup requires 3 primary servers and 1 load balancer.

 The CloudCenter Suite dynamically calculates the number of application VMs (workers).